carpentries/lesson-development-training/episodes/09-formative-assessment.md

 Their diagnostic power means that each of the wrong choices helps an instructor figure out precisely what misconceptions learners had adopted and in which ways their mental models are broken.
 As a result the instructor may decide to review a particular concept or change the pace of instruction.
 At the same time, learners get feedback about what they have misunderstood and what they need to focus their study efforts on - we call this **guided practice**.

 When designing a lesson, for diagnostic assessments you can think about problems or questions from previous training events and what people struggled with, or think about your own misconceptions in the past or ask colleagues about their experiences.
-You should aim to create all your assessments before you have written the explanatory content of your lesson ([backward design](https://en.wikipedia.org/wiki/Backward_design)).
+You should aim to create all your assessments before you have written the explanatory content of your lesson (recall Nicholl's [backward design](https://en.wikipedia.org/wiki/Backward_design)).
 These assessments will guide your lesson design process by knowing exactly which knowledge you'd expect from your learners at any point in the lesson.

 ::::::::::::::::::::::::::::::::::::::  challenge